Continued Learning Assignments below.

 - Zoom Party!
 Check Seesaw for login info.

-- Watch my videos on Seesaw: PART 1 and PART 2.
+- Click to watch both videos on Seesaw: PART 1 and PART 2.

 - Put on some traditional Mariachi music, and then–